NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 We plan to be at the PHUSE SDE in Copenhagen and will submit a presentation.
 We will provide additional information when this has been accepted.

+Event information can be found [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=20144&eventID=32){target=_blank}.

+## CDISC US Interchange

+(18-19 October 2023, live event in Falls Church, VA, USA)

+We plan to be at the CDISC US Interchange and submit a presentation.
+We will provide additional information when this has been accepted.

+Event information can be found [here](https://www.cdisc.org/events/interchange/2023-us-interchange){target=_blank}.

 ## PHUSE EU Connect

 (5-8 November 2023, live event in Birmingham, UK)

 We plan to be at the PHUSE EU Connect and will submit a presentation.
+We will provide additional information when this has been accepted.

+Event information can be found [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=11403&eventID=19){target=_blank}.

+## CDISC EU Interchange

+(April 2024, Berlin, Germany)

+We plan to be at the CDISC EU Interchange and will submit a presentation.
 We will provide additional information when this has been accepted.